-The DIR-810L's IPv6 Firewall feature allows you to configure which kind of IPv6 traffic is allowed to pass through the device.
+The DIR-808L's IPv6 Firewall feature allows you to configure which kind of IPv6 traffic is allowed to pass through the device.
 The IPv6 Firewall functions in a similar way to the IP Filters feature.

-Enable IPv6 Check the box to enable the IPv6 ingress security, which Ingress Security: initiates ingress filtering.
+Enable IPv6 Check the box to Enable IPv6 Ingress Filtering.
+Ingress Filtering:

-Enable IPv6

-Simple Security: Check the box to enable the IPv6 firewall simple security.
+Enable IPv6 Check the box to enable the IPv6 firewall simple security.
+Simple Security:

 Configure IPv6 Select an action from the drop-down menu.
 Firewall below:

-Name: Enter a name to identify the IPv6 firewall rule.
+Name: Enter a Name to identify the IPv6 firewall rule.

-Schedule: Use the drop-down menu to select the time schedule that the

-IPv6 Firewall Rule will be enabled on.
+Schedule: Use the drop-down menu to select the time Schedule that the IPv6 Firewall Rule will be enabled on.
 The schedule may be set to Always, which will allow this service to always be enabled.
 You can create your own times in the Tools > Schedules section.